OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 1. Download the latest [Octopus Deploy MSI installer](https://octopus.com/downloads).

 :::success
-**No internet connection required for install**
+**No Internet connection required for install**
-Once you have downloaded the required version of the Octopus Server MSI no further internet connectivity is required.
-This allows for installation on servers and systems that have no internet connectivity.
+Once you have downloaded the required version of the Octopus Server MSI no further Internet connectivity is required.
+This allows for installation on servers and systems that have no Internet connectivity.
 :::

 1. Run the installer and follow the prompts.